Fourier-Mukai functors in the supported case: Extending natural transformations

 \subsection{The criterion: extension to a subcategory}

-Looking carefully at the proof of \cite[Prop.\ 3.7]{CS}, one sees that the notion of ample sequence can be replaced there by the one of weakly ample set.
-In particular, if $\cat{T}$ is a triangulated category and $\cat{A}$ is a $\Hom$-finite abelian category, we can deal with functors $\fun{F}\colon\Db(\cat{A})\to\cat{T}$ satisfying the following condition:
+Looking carefully at the proof of \cite[Prop.\ 3.7]{CS}, one sees that the notion of ample sequence can be replaced there by the one of almost ample set.
+In particular, if $\cat{T}$ is a triangulated category and $\cat{A}$ is an abelian category, we can deal with exact functors $\fun{F}\colon\Db(\cat{A})\to\cat{T}$ satisfying the following condition:

 \begin{itemize} \item[$\Cb$] \emph{$\Hom_{\cat{T}}(\fun{F}(A),\fun{F}(B)[k])=0$, for any $A,B\in\cat{A}$ and any $k<0$.} \end{itemize}

 Hence one can prove the following result.